the agile way

 Only their hearts glitter.

-Trust makes the finest weapon and strongest defense.
+Trust is the finest weapon and strongest defense.

-To keep peace, trust must surround you like a fortress.
+So, securing peace, trust protects you like a fortress.

-You may serve community like following a main road
+You can build community as if following a main road

 And never risk losing your way.